-In most schools, 5th grade curriculum focuses on American history beginning with the colonization of America and possibly through the 20th century.
-As 5th graders study social studies they are taught to analyze and think about the reasons behind events and why events occurred as well as make connections and comparisons.
-As in other grades, since most social studies curricula are specific to a location, consult your child’s teacher or your state’s social studies standards to find out which specific communities and which specific aspects of the community will be covered.
+In most schools, 5th grade curriculum focuses on United States history, beginning with the colonization of America and possibly continuing through the 20th century.
+As 5th graders study social studies, they are taught to analyze the reasons behind events, make connections, and compare.
+As in other grades, since most social studies curricula are specific to a location, consult your child’s teacher or your state’s social studies standards to find out which specific communities and aspects of the community will be covered.

 - Writes about what he learns through a traditional essay format.

-- Uses primary resources and different types of media such as film and art to learn about a historical event.
+- Uses primary sources and different types of media (such as film and art) to learn about historical events.

-- Learns about historical events through the context of geography and where the events occurred and how the geography affected different events.
+- Learns about historical events through the context of geography and how it affected different events.

 - Uses technology to research both past and current events and topics.

 - Deepens his understanding of government and civic responsibility.

 Social Studies Activities

 - Learn your Community’s History: Help your child research what the place you lived in was like during a time she is studying.
 Look online or visit the local library to find this information.
 You may even be able to find old pictures or other information about either your house or the land on which you live.
 Learn the history of where you live.
 Compare the differences between your community, past and present.

 - Find Historical Artifacts: Visit museums, libraries, or even relatives' or friends’ homes to find objects from the early 20th century that may have been used during the time your child studies.